Abdominal pain: Emergencies

-Outlook
+Prognosis

 One well-known aspect of primary health care is its low prevalence of potentially dangerous abdominal pain causes.
-Patients with abdominal pain have a higher percentage of unexplained complaints (category "no diagnosis") than patients with other symptoms (such as dyspnea or chest pain).
+Patients with abdominal pain are less likely to be diagnosed with a specific health condition than patients with other symptoms (such as dyspnea or chest pain).
 Most people who suffer from stomach pain have a benign issue, like dyspepsia.
 In general, it is discovered that 20% to 25% of patients with abdominal pain have a serious condition that necessitates admission to an acute care hospital.

 Epidemiology

 Abdominal pain is the reason about 3% of adults see their family physician.
 Rates of emergency department (ED) visits in the United States for abdominal pain increased 18% from 2006 through to 2011.
 This was the largest increase out of 20 common conditions seen in the ED.
 The rate of ED use for nausea and vomiting also increased 18%.

 Special populations

 Geriatrics

 More time and resources are used on older patients with abdominal pain than on any other patient presentation in the emergency department (ED).
 Compared to younger patients with the same complaint, their length of stay is 20% longer, they need to be admitted almost half the time, and they need surgery 1/3 of the time.

 Age does not reduce the total number of T cells, but it does reduce their functionality.
 The elderly person's ability to fight infection is weakened as a result.
 Additionally, they have changed the strength and integrity of their skin and mucous membranes, which are physical barriers to infection.
 It is well known that older patients experience altered pain perception.

 The challenge of obtaining a sufficient history from an elderly patient can be attributed to multiple factors.
 Reduced memory or hearing could make the issue worse.
 It is common to encounter stoicism combined with a fear of losing one's independence if a serious condition is discovered.
 Changes in mental status, whether acute or chronic, are common.